boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    *  Providers may want to enable differentiated failure detect and repair features for a subset of network slices.
-For example, a given network slice may require fast detect and repair mechanisms (e.g., as a function of the nature of the traffic forwarded through the network slice), while others may not be engineered with such means.
+For example, a given network slice may require fast detect and repair mechanisms, while others may not be engineered with such means.
 The provider can use techniques such as {{?RFC5286}}, {{?RFC5714}}, or {{?RFC8355}}.